 Knology then used the SHED data to measure a handful of economic security outcomes for U.S. residents, and compared them to financial education investments at the state level.
 The economic security outcomes include subjective financial well-being, un-affordability of healthcare, retirement savings, and financial fragility.
 We tested whether and to what extent financial education in school and other programs had an impact on financial security.
 We will be publishing the results of the study in 2021.

 This crosswalk offers a breakdown of SHED survey and survey supplement codebooks from 2013 through 2019, mapping questions and question IDs year-over-year.
 The first appearance of a question and question ID is highlighted in a blue color, and changes made to that question in subsequent years are highlighted in a purple color.
 This crosswalk, presented as a downloadable .CSV workbook, can not only be used by researchers who wish to incorporate longitudinal SHED data into their research, but can also serve as a model for those who plan to use other public datasets with longitudinal data.

 About the Project

-From 2019 to 2020, Knology collaborated with the National Endowment for Financial Education® (NEFE) and a range of experts on A New History of Investment in Financial Education across the United States.
+From 2019 to 2020, Knology led A New History of Investment in Financial Education across the United States, a research initiative funded by the National Endowment for Financial Education® (NEFE) and supported by a range of experts.
 Knology built a robust database of historical spending on financial education across all 50 states, as well as outcomes of that spending.
 The team then used the database to study how investments in financial education through public schools and non-profits contributed to indicators of financial health for U.S. residents, such as retirement savings and financial fragility.
-You can read more about the project here.
-If you have questions about this project, contact the lead researcher, Joseph de la Torre Dwyer (JosephD@knology.org).
+Learn more about the project here.
+If you have questions about this project, contact us at firstname.lastname@example.org.

 The National Endowment for Financial Education is the independent, centralizing voice providing leadership, research, and collaboration to advance financial well-being.
 Find out more about NEFE at NEFE.org.